Weed of the Month: Broadleaf Plantain

 The wide, glossy leaves of the broadleaf plantain are actually rather attractive.
 They have nearly parallel venation and grow in a rosette (circular arrangement).
 Since it is wind pollinated, the plant has no need for showy or colorful flowers.
 Instead it sends up green flower spikes that produce a profusion of seeds through the summer.
 These seeds are famously resilient and can remain viable in the soil for ages—by some counts up to 20 years!
 If you see a lot of broadleaf plantain, you know the surrounding soil is likely very damp and compacted.
 Over time, though, its fibrous roots break up hard soils, giving other plants the chance to grow there too.

 Broadleaf plantain is unrelated to the plant that produces banana-like fruit.
 Its genus name, Plantago, comes from the Latin for “sole of the foot.”
 That’s most likely a reference to the shape of the leaf, but it’s an apt name for a plant that’s so common along footpaths, the more stepped on the better.
 It also has a history of being carried on foot throughout Europe and North America.
-Roman armies were said to have spread broadleaf plantain on their conquests, and Native Americans referred to it as “white man’s footprint” because it was introduced by Europeans.
 In more recent years, its seeds were unintentionally mixed in with cereal grain and other crop seeds, aiding its dispersal around the world.

 Broadleaf Plantain Anti-Itch Salve